khiem20tc/go-fiber-gorm-boilerplate/README.md

-# BOTP Gateway
+# Fiber Gateway

 ![Golang](https://img.shields.io/badge/language-Golang-blue.svg)

-The BOTP Gateway is a GoLang-based project designed to serve as a versatile gateway for various API management
+The Fiber Gateway is a GoLang-based project designed to serve as a versatile gateway for various API management

 ## Features